 In the design process, emphasizing opportunities for collaboration at a variety of scales and visual connection are two key strategies that foster community.
 Incorporating flexible furnishings and opportunities for students to actively engage with their learning environment promotes student agency and allows students and teachers to adjust their environment to suit their needs.

 In addition to collaboration spaces, it is important to prioritize quiet or individual spaces for different styles of learning.
 Noise control is one example of a critical consideration for neurodivergent students, who may struggle in a loud setting.
 By designing a variety of space types that balance opportunities to gather with opportunities for quiet, we can develop inclusive environments that meet the needs of all students.

 There is a growing recognition that student learning and well-being is closely tied to the built environment.
 We believe that prioritizing student and staff wellness will increasingly become the standard in the design industry.
 A human-centered, holistic approach to design will improve the learning environment for future generations.

 Aaron Brumo, AIA, LEED AP BD+C is an associate principal at Clark Nexsen.
 He has extensive experience in K-12 and higher education design, with recent projects including Edneyville Elementary School, Carolina Day Lower School, Innovative High School, and Jonesborough School.
 To speak with Aaron, please email firstname.lastname@example.org or call 828.232.0608.

-Julie Leary, AIA, LEED AP BD+C, WELL AP is a senior architect and associate at Clark Nexsen.
-Her experience is largely focused on K-12 and higher education and includes Apex High School, South Lakes Elementary School, and Conn Elementary School.
-To speak with Julie, please email firstname.lastname@example.org or call 919.828.1876.
+Julie Leary, AIA, LEED AP BD+C was a senior architect at Clark Nexsen with more than 10 years of experience largely focused on design for K-12 and higher education.
+She was recognized for her conscientious attention to detail at all scales, and her projects include Apex High School, South Lakes Elementary School, Edneyville Elementary, and Conn Elementary School.
+Julie left in 2023.